YanY-Henry/yany-henry.github.io/README.md

 Sometimes when I find some typo or there are some pending achievements to be updated, I'll put them here first.
 And integrate them into my CV and personal pages in my free time.

 ###### About Me
-Nothing now
+Nothing more

 ###### CV
+IC Faculty -> IC School
-Nothing now
+Nothing more

 ###### Misc.
-Nothing now
+Nothing more